 2. Bus Topology

-Bus topology is also called as point–to–multi–point arrangement.
-In a bus topology, all nodes or devices are linked with one transmitter or server computer via a single cable (mostly coaxial cable) called Backbone.
+Bus topology is also called point–to–multi–point arrangement.
+In a bus topology, all nodes or devices are linked with one transmitter or server computer via a single cable (mostly coaxial cable) called backbone.
 All nodes are connected to the bus cable by drop lines.
 A drop line is a connection running between the nodes and the main cable.

 3. Star Topology

-In a star topology, each node has a dedicated point–to–point connection only with a central server, normally called a hub.
+In a star topology, each node has a dedicated point–to–point connection with a central server, normally called a hub.
 The nodes are not directly connected to each other.
 Hence, direct data flow is not allowed in between the nodes.
 The central server or hub acts as a data exchanger as one node sends data exactly to hub and hub transmits this data to another node.

 4. Tree Topology

 Tree topology is a combination of one or more star topology arrangements.
 All the sub-central hubs are connected to a main central hub to form a tree topology.
 A cable TV network is a good example of this type of topology.

 In a ring topology, each node has a dedicated point–to–point line configuration with the two nodes on either side of it.
 A signal is passed along the ring in one direction, from node to node, until it reaches its receiver.
 Each node in the ring is integrated as a repeater.
 When a node receives a signal intended from another node, its repeater regenerates the bits and passes them along.